 Maybe your daughter’s soccer team can use an additional coach.
 Perhaps you have time to volunteer in your son’s classroom.

-This may be as simple as taking the time to check in and ask how the new school year or how your kids like their new teachers.
+This may be as simple as taking the time to check in and ask how the new school year is going or how your kids like their new teachers.
 It’s good information to have and it lets them know you care.

 2. Share Current Contact Info